Brian Mulroney: Taxation

-In August 1989, Mulroney's government announced the introduction of a nine percent national sales tax, the goods and services tax (GST), to replace the hidden 13.5 percent manufacturers sales tax (MST).
-The government argued the MST damaged the Canadian economy's competitiveness as it only applied to domestically-manufactured goods, as opposed to the new GST which applied to both domestic and imported goods.
-The GST did not apply to basic groceries, prescription drugs, health and dental care, educational services, day care, and legal aid.
-Following public backlash, Mulroney's government changed the tax's rate to seven percent.
-Although the government argued the tax was not a tax increase, but a tax shift, the highly visible nature of the tax was extremely unpopular, and many polls showed that as many as 80 percent of Canadians were opposed to the tax.
+In August 1989, Mulroney's government announced the introduction of a nine percent national sales tax, the goods and services tax (GST), to replace the hidden 13.5 percent manufacturers' sales tax (MST).
+The government argued that the MST damaged the Canadian economy's competitiveness as it only applied to domestically manufactured goods, as opposed to the new GST, which applied to domestic and imported goods.
+The GST did not apply to basic groceries, prescription drugs, health and dental care, educational services, daycare, and legal aid.
+Following public backlash, Mulroney's government reduced the tax to seven percent.
+Although the government argued GST was not a tax increase, but a tax shift, its visibility made it extremely unpopular, and many polls showed that as many as 80 percent of Canadians opposed it.
 Two Progressive Conservative MPs from Alberta, David Kilgour and Alex Kindy, left the party in protest of the tax.
 The Senate with a Liberal majority refused to pass the GST.
-Mulroney used Section 26 (the Deadlock Clause), a little known Constitutional provision, allowing him in an emergency situation to ask the Queen to appoint eight new Senators.
-On September 27, 1990, at the Queen's approval, Mulroney added the eight new Senators, thus giving the Tories their first majority in the Senate in nearly 50 years.
+Mulroney used Section 26 (the Deadlock Clause), a little-known Constitutional provision, allowing him in an emergency situation to ask the Queen to appoint eight new senators.
+On September 27, 1990, with the Queen's approval, Mulroney added the eight new senators, giving the Tories their first majority in the Senate in nearly 50 years.
 In December 1990, the GST was passed in the Senate and was made effective on January 1, 1991.
-Mulroney's use of an "emergency" clause in the constitution was controversial and contributed to his decline in popularity.
+Mulroney's use of an emergency clause was controversial and contributed to his decline in popularity.

+One of the causes of the early 1990s recession was several tax increases instituted by Mulroney's government between 1989 and 1991.
+The introduction of the goods and services tax and increases related to excise and payroll taxes were modelled to have reduced real GDP growth by 1.6, 2.4 and 5.1 percentage points in 1990, 1991 and 1992, respectively.
+Had these tax increases not been implemented, the national debt would have increased significantly.

 Privatizations

-Mulroney's government privatized many of Canada's crown corporations.
-In 1984, the Government of Canada held 61 crown corporations.
+Mulroney's government privatized many of Canada's Crown corporations.
+In 1984, the Government of Canada held 61 Crown corporations.
 Under Mulroney, it sold off 23 of them, including Air Canada, which was completely privatized by 1989, although the Air Canada Public Participation Act continued to make certain requirements of the airline.
 Mulroney's government also privatized Connaught Laboratories in 1984 through two public issues (one in 1984 and one in 1987) and Petro-Canada in 1991.